open-cpp-libraries/src/PROPOSAL.md

 LICENSE
 ```

-## The Library must be able to be compiled as header-only, and targeting C++20 or higher.
+### III: The Library must be able to be compiled as header-only, and targeting C++20 or higher.

-## The Library must include unit tests using a known framework.
+### IV: The Library must include unit tests using a known framework.
 (GTest, Boost.Test, Catch2).

-## The Library must contain a Free Software License, like the BSD, or BSL license.
+### V: The Library must contain a Free Software License, like the BSD, or BSL license.